 As a customer, I want to see the job history on Console for CIFS nodes.

 As a customer, I want to cancel a running CIFS backup job.
 All the subsequence CIFS nodes will be canceled as well.

+As a customer, I want to pause the backup job.

+As a customer, I want to resume a paused backup job.

 As a customer, I want to see the CIFS nodes under the Recovery Point Manager UI on Console.